-Every blog’s purpose is to share information with people online who find it useful in some meaningful way.
+Every blog’s purpose is to share information with people online who find it useful in some meaningful way (thereby stimulating interest in the associated products/ services which is the essence of content marketing).
 Whilst there are several metrics worth studying about your blog (using Google Analytics) the number of people that visit it every month is the most significant.
 Obviously, you want this to be as high as possible!

-The bottom line is, there is nothing wrong with starting a blog to make money one day.
-But (and, it’s a big but) you have to make sure you’re expectations are aligned with reality because it takes a long time to start seeing results, let alone make money from them.
+There is nothing wrong with starting a blog to make money one day.
+But (and, it’s a big but) you have to make sure you’re expectations are aligned with reality because it takes a long time to start seeing results (even if you’re doing it full time), let alone make money from them.

 As I explained a moment ago, to be successful in any way a blog has to build an audience (think thousands of visitors per month, if not tens of thousands).
 Once this begins to happen, then you can focus more on how to monetise your traffic not before – don’t try running before you can walk.

 As you know from the blogging examples great content engages visitors whilst ensuring they return for more.
-But, how do visitors find great blog post in the first place?
+But, how do visitors find your blog posts in the first place?

 The truth is SEO is a serious profession and specialist skill that people spend whole careers mastering.
 Most of us acknowledge we’ll never stop learning.

-To be successful at blogging you do not need to be an SEO professional or Master Jedi!
+To be successful at blogging you do not need to be a professional or SEO Jedi!
 But, you absolutely need to know the basics, including the fact that it takes time (months and months, sometimes years) for fully optimised content to rank highly (let alone page one) on Google even if everything has been done correctly.